 - Cranberry Sauce (either the whole berry or jellied) with BBQ Sauce

-You can make and freeze your meatballs without the sauce for up to 3 months in the freezer.
-Or refrigerate cooked meatballs 2 days in advance.
+You can make and freee your meatballs without sauce for up to three months.
+Or refrigerate for 2 days in advance.

 Can Grape Jelly Meatballs be a meal?

 - Mix the chili sauce and grape jelly together in the bottom of the slow cooker BEFORE adding the meatballs.
 This helps create an even distribution of sauce.

 - Double the sauce recipe if you’re looking to have a little extra on each meatball.